 Do you love the taste of the tropics but live too far from the equator to take advantage of it in your garden?
 There’s no reason to despair if your backyard isn’t quite suited for citrus trees; the odds are good for growing lemon grass with relative ease.
 This flavorful herb is used in Southeast Asian cuisine where it adds a punch of flavor to tea, soup, soap, salad, curry and even perfume.
-Known as a mild sedative, lemongrass can produce a stimulating drink that makes for a high quality wellness tonic that acts as an anti-fungal, antimicrobial drink.
-A zesty tea made from lemongrass is often all you need to ease away cough for good.
+Known as a mild sedative, lemongrass can produce a stimulating drink that makes for a high quality wellness tonic, which acts as an anti-fungal, antimicrobial drink.
+A zesty tea made from lemongrass is often all you need to ease away a cough for good.

 Lemongrass can cost a fortune in specialty markets.
 However, there is good news, you can grow this pungent grass at home.
 If you enjoy the scent of citrus and the spicy tang of ginger, lemongrass needs to grow in your garden this season.